webmasterar/dpmatrix/README.md

 # dpmatrix
-Quick and dirty Dynamic Programming Matrix in Javascript in Linear space
+Quick and dirty Dynamic Programming Matrix in Javascript implemented in linear space